-In this tutorial, we’ll teach you how to set up a WooCommerce + WordPress online store where you can list and sell physical products.
+In this tutorial, we’ll show you (step-by-step) how to set up an online store using WooCommerce and WordPress where you can sell both physical and digital products/services.

 WooCommerce is a free plugin that is simple and straightforward.
 In a sentence, WooCommerce is the best way to turn your WordPress website into a fully functional e-commerce store.